Pacane/blog/lib/app/resources/2015_11_13_getting_started_with_Dart.md

 Depending on what operating system you are using, the strategy you want to use may differ.
 One thing to know is that the Dart SDK doesn't natively auto-updates itself.
 Some people have come up with solutions to this.

 ### No self-updater
-If you don't have admin rights on your computer, this is probably what you want to do.
+If you don't have administrator rights on your computer, this is probably what you want to do.
 All Dart versions can be found on the official website, or the one I personally use is the [archive website](http://gsdview.appspot.com/dart-archive/channels/) where you can also get the bleeding edge versions, to try new experimental features.

 From there, if you just want to [get the latest stable version](http://gsdview.appspot.com/dart-archive/channels/stable/release/latest/sdk/), get the `.zip` file that corresponds to your system's architecture.
 Unzip it somewhere.
 Then you'll have to add Dart's `bin` directory to your path.
 On Linux you can follow the [following instructions](http://www.cyberciti.biz/faq/unix-linux-adding-path/) to do that.